-Wilms tumor develops in some children with certain birth defects, for example, when both irises are missing or when one side of the body grows too much.
-Problems with the kidneys, genitals, and urinary tract are common also.
+Wilms tumor develops in some children with certain birth defects, especially of the kidneys, genitals, and urinary tract, and in children who are missing both irises or have one side of the body that grows too much.
 These defects, as well as intellectual disability, may be caused by a genetic abnormality.
-However, most children with Wilms tumor have no such recognizable abnormalities.
+However, most children with Wilms tumor do not have recognizable abnormalities.

 This cancer can spread to other parts of the body, especially the lungs.
 If the lungs are involved, children may cough and be short of breath.